Landmarkism: The Great Triumvirate

-James Robinson Graves
+James R. Graves

-Through his Tennessee Baptist newspaper, James Robinson Graves popularized Landmarkism, building for it a virtual hegemony among Baptists west of the Appalachians.
-He and Amos Cooper Dayton, who was also influential, were members of the First Baptist Church of Nashville, Tennessee.
-Graves was especially popular in the states of the lower Mississippi River Valley and Texas.
+Through his Tennessee Baptist newspaper, James R. Graves popularized Landmarkism, building for it a virtual hegemony among Baptists west of the Appalachians.
+He and Amos C. Dayton, who was also influential, were members of the First Baptist Church of Nashville, Tennessee.
+He was especially popular in the states of the lower Mississippi River Valley and Texas.
 In 1851, Graves called a meeting of like-minded Baptists at the Cotton Grove Baptist Church near Jackson, Tennessee, to address five questions: